akoidan/node-db-migration/README.md

 node yourFile.js command
 ```

+## Man

-## Commands:
+#### Commands:

 `migration.run` accepts the following commands:

  - init: Initialized database for migrations
- - fake: Fakes the migrations, marks that files in /home/andrew/WebstormProjects/node-db-migration/diff are executed successfully
+ - fake: Fakes the migrations, marks that files in ./diff are executed successfully
- - list: Show all unapplied migrations from /home/andrew/WebstormProjects/node-db-migration/diff
+ - list: Show all unapplied migrations from ./diff
- - migrate: Installs all new updates from /home/andrew/WebstormProjects/node-db-migration/diff
+ - migrate: Installs all new updates from ./diff
- - forceMigrate: Installs all new updates from /home/andrew/WebstormProjects/node-db-migration/diff.
+ - forceMigrate: Installs all new updates from ./diff.
 If one migration fails it goes to another one.
  - resolve: Marks all failed migrations as resolved
  - getFailed: Show all failed migrations

+#### Different sql directory:
+You can configure path to sqlDirectory passing different path `directoryWithScripts` to `CommandsRunner`. `directoryWithScripts: __dirname + '/migrations/sqls'`
+#### Migration table name :
+Pass 2nd parameter to new driver constructor e.g. `MysqlDriver(connection, 'migration_table')`.
+Note that table should be in lowercase especially in postgres.
+#### Time format:
+The default time format is YYYYMMDDHHmm.
+You can configure date format with `dateFormat`. e.g. `new CommandsRunner({ dateFormat: 'YYYYMMDDHHmm'})`.
+This format uses to orders sql files and set theirs creation date in database.
+For available formats see [moment documentation](https://momentjs.com/docs/#/parsing/string-format/)

 ## Tips:
 - You can also add npm script and run it with `npm run migrate` or something